nickdunn2/csd-and-me/README.md

 ### Break for Unit Tests
 - [ ] `AuthService`
+- [ ] Get CircleCI and codecov up and running
 - [ ] `LoginComponent`
 - [ ] `LoginGuard`
 - [ ] `UsersGuard`